The Warrior, Champion Or Superhero

 The worst thing that could happen to a Hero business would be for the rival competitor to be rated higher or be proven to be better quality.
-On their positive side they are brave, determined and skillful but at their worst they can be aggressive or arrogant.
+On their positive side, they are brave, determined and skilful but at their worst, they can be aggressive or arrogant.

 The Hero – Key Characteristics and Values